CNES/S1Tiling/docs/use.rst

-It can be overridden by dropping a file similar to :download:`../s1tiling/logging.conf.yaml` in the same directory as the one where the :ref:`request-config-file` is.
+It can be overridden by dropping a file similar to :download:`../s1tiling/logging.conf.yaml` in the same directory as the one where the :ref:`request configuration file <request-config-file>` is.
 The file is expected to follow :py:mod:`logging configuration <logging.config>` file syntax.

 .. warning::
    This software expects the specification of: